-The topic of research internationalization has received much less scholarly attention than other aspects of internationalization such as teaching or cross-border mobility (Woldegiyorgis et al., 2018, p.
-11).
-While the internationalization of higher education is driven by a constantly evolving nexus of political, economic, sociocultural, and academic rationales (de Wit & Hunter, 2017, p.
-25), perhaps the best answer to the more specific question of why IRC continues to grow is the simplest one: "scientists collaborate because they benefit from doing so" (Olechnicka et al., 2019, p.
-45).
-Scientists in Europe engage increasingly in international collaboration (see Figure 4) because they benefit more from this than from institutional or national collaboration.
-These patterns also reflect a drive by national governments and the European Commission (EC) to make IRC growth an explicit policy target (Lasthiotakis, Sigurdson, & Sá, 2013; European Commission, 2007; European Commission, 2009).
+The topic of research internationalization has received much less scholarly attention than other aspects of internationalization such as teaching or cross-border mobility (Woldegiyorgis, Proctor, and de Wit 2018, 11).
+Perhaps the best answer to the more specific question of why IRC continues to grow is the simplest one: 'scientists collaborate because they benefit from doing so' (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 45).
+Scientists in Europe engage increasingly in international collaboration because they benefit more from this than from institutional or national collaboration.
+These patterns also reflect a drive by national governments and the European Commission (EC) to make IRC growth an explicit policy target (European Commission 2007, 2009; Lasthiotakis, Sigurdson, and Sá 2013).